-Project Lead the Way biomedical sciences program engages students in high-level critical inquiry through problem-based instruction and discovery learning.
+The Project Lead the Way Biomedical Science Pathway engages students in high-level critical inquiry through problem-based instruction and discovery learning.
 Students take advanced courses and can earn college credit hours through a combination of dual credit and Advanced Placement classes.
 This program has entrance criteria, and only incoming ninth-graders are considered through its lottery system.
 Space is limited.

 International Baccalaureate Diploma Programme is open to all FCPS students who want to challenge themselves with a rigorous college preparatory program.
 Ninth and 10th grades offer a pre-IB advanced curriculum, and 11th and 12th grades are the IB Diploma Programme.

 Lexington Traditional Magnet School offers three pathways of study: STEM, Liberal Arts, & Visual and Performing Arts.
 It has entrance criteria and accepts students through a lottery draw.
 Space is limited.